aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 We define a new resource type, the "`renewalInfo`" resource, as part of the ACME protocol.
 To request the suggested renewal information for a certificate, the client sends a GET request to a path under the server's `renewalInfo` URL.

-The full request URL is computed by concatenating the `renewalInfo` URL from the server's directory with the following case-insensitive hex-encoded ([@!RFC4648], Section 8) elements, separated by forward slashes:
+The full request URL is computed by concatenating the `renewalInfo` URL from the server's directory with the following case-insensitive hex-encoded (see [@!RFC4648], Section [@!RFC4648, section 8]) elements, separated by forward slashes:

-* the SHA-1 hash of the issuer's public key (often included in the certificate as the Authority Key Identifier ([@!RFC5280], Section 4.2.1.1)),
+* the SHA-1 hash of the issuer's public key (often included in the certificate as the Authority Key Identifier, see [@!RFC5280], Section [@!RFC5280, section 4.2.1.1]),
-* the SHA-1 hash of the issuer's Distinguished Name ([@!RFC5280], Section 4.1.2.4), and
+* the SHA-1 hash of the issuer's Distinguished Name, see [@!RFC5280], Section [@!RFC5280, section 4.1.2.4], and
 * the certificate serial number.

-These are the same components that make up the `CertID` section of an `OCSPRequest` ([@!RFC6960], Section 4.1.1), with the caveat that the hash algorithm is restricted to SHA-1, in line with [@!RFC5019].
+These are the same components that make up the `CertID` sequence of an `OCSPRequest` [@!RFC6960], Section [@RFC6960, section 4.1.1], with the caveat that the hash algorithm is restricted to SHA-1, in line with [@!RFC5019].

 ~~~ text
 GET https://example.com/acme/renewal-info